sanguino/todo-app/presentation/slides.md

 ### Kubernetes is a system for managing containerized applications across a cluster of nodes

-- Each node runs kubernetes it self and are where your containerized apps run
+- Each node runs kubernetes itself and it is the place where your containerized apps run

-- Master node is the controlling node and operate as the main management contact point for users.
+- Master node is the controlling node and operates as the main management contact point for users.

-- You run your containerized apps in nodes and you control them through the master.
+- You run your containerized apps in nodes and you control them through the master one.
 ---

 ### Kubernetes